GoogleChrome/web.dev/src/site/content/en/blog/mouse-acceleration/index.md

 It is possible to toggle between accelerated and non-accelerated mouse movement data without releasing the pointer lock.
 Simply request the pointer lock again with the desired option.
 If that request fails, the original lock will remain intact and the returned promise will reject.
 No pointer lock events will fire for a failed change request.

 ### Browser support {: #browser-support }

 The Pointer Lock API is [well supported across browsers].
-However Chromium-based browsers (e.g. Chrome, Edge) are the only ones to support disabling OS-level adjustment for mouse acceleration at the time of writing.
+However Chromium-based browsers (e.g. Chrome, Edge, etc.) are the only ones to support disabling OS-level adjustment for mouse acceleration at the time of writing.

 ### Platform support {: #platform-support }